It's fair to say that motorbikes are in my blood. As the family photos above show, I didn't stand a chance lol!

 It was a privilege to be working on some of the most prized classic cars in the world, but my real love was always motorbikes and in my spare time I had been building customs in my workshop at home.
 After exhibiting these bikes the enquiries came flooding in so I made the decision to turn my hobby into my day job.

 I set up my own workshop just outside Milton Keynes (UK), where I now spend my days building custom motorcycles for clients all over the world.
-At weekends however, you'll find me spannering for MMB Racing during the British Superbikes calendar.
-This has been a dream come true for me – working for a great race team and meeting many of my heroes in the process.
-The knowledge I have gained working for MMB has inevitably rubbed off on my own custom builds too, so it's a win-win situation for me!
+At weekends however, you'll find me spannering for MMB Racing during the British Superbikes calendar (read more here).

 When building my bikes I work traditionally with my hands – as I did at Aston's – using vintage lathes, milling machines and other tools that my great-grandad might have used.
 No computers or CNC here, just a meticulous eye for detail and the skills to accomplish perfect end results.
 According to my clients, this is why they come to me; to have a hand-crafted motorcycle built to the highest specifications.